Aftermath of World War II: Economic aftermath

 At the end of the war, the United States produced roughly half of the world's industrial output.
-The US, of course, had been spared industrial and civilian devastation.
+The United States, of course, had been spared industrial and civilian devastation.
 Further, much of its pre-war industry had been converted to wartime usage.
-As a result, with its industrial and civilian base in much better shape than most of the world, the U.S. embarked on an economic expansion unseen in human history.
+As a result, with its industrial and civilian base in much better shape than most of the world, the United States embarked on an economic expansion unseen in human history.
 U.S. gross domestic product increased from $228 billion in 1945 to just under $1.7 trillion in 1975.